My Role: UX/UI Designer: UX Research, Information Architecture, Visual Design, Interaction Design, Usability Testing

 Time: 4 weeks, August - September

-I started the project with a thorough research in order to design a beauty inventory app with features and flows that make it delightful for people to use.
 Before diving into research though, I put together a research plan document to outline my process and identify the research goals.
 Below I listed the main research goals that I needed to meet by the end of my research and the research questions that I planned to answer to during the study.

 Based on the secondary research that I have completed, I created 3 provisional personas to define who the potential users are of BeautyShelf.
 These personas represent different groups of people with goals and frustrations.
 These personas gave me a starting point to focus on who I should approach and interview when I moved towards my primary research method, which was the in person interviews.

-Before I went out to interview people based on the provisional personas to empathize with users, I created an interview guide that helped me during the actual interviews.
 View Interview Guide.
 I asked open ended questions about participants experiences with beauty products, their organizing, tracking and purchasing habits.

 Insights: